IHMilon/vision-model-comparison/2. EfficientNet_IntelImage/README.md

 ## Key Insights
 - Reducing the **expansion factor** improved generalization and reduced overfitting without sacrificing performance.
 - **Efficient scaling** across depth and width preserved accuracy while cutting computational cost nearly in half.
-- The model demonstrates the **EfficientNet philosophy** — achieving higher accuracy with fewer parameters and operations.
+- The model demonstrates higher accuracy with fewer parameters and operations.

 ## Analysis
 - The use of **depthwise separable convolutions** and **SE layers** greatly enhances efficiency and feature selectivity.